rkooyenga/rkooyenga.github.io/_posts/2025-06-06-trump-elon-epstein-catturd.md

 But I try to follow my own rules, independent of what the crowd does.

-When it comes to MAGA—or the “Catturd Army,” as he proudly calls it—the rules are very clearly laid out in the tweet I’m referencing and in countless other posts:
+When it comes to MAGA—or the “Catturd Army,”—the rules are very clearly laid out in the tweet I’m referencing and in countless other posts:
 If you are not by Trump’s side, no matter the accusation or action, you are the enemy.

 My favorite viral meme from that army is Catturd’s avatar holding up a middle finger with the slogan: